 World of Coca-Cola

 Whether you’re #TeamPepsi or #TeamCocaCola chances are you’ve tasted the iconic drink with its easily recognizable red and white logo.
 But did you know that Coca-Cola was invented in Atlanta?
 Yea, I didn’t know either before I showed up in the city and found the World of Coca-Cola, an entire museum dedicated to the soda.
 Inside the World of Coca-Cola, you’ll get a taste (see what I did there ;)) of Coca-Cola’s history and see how it grew into the mega company that it is today.
 It’s actually quite fascinating to see all the retro bottles and advertisements for Coca-Cola from decades ago, but the best part is ending your visit in the tasting room.
 Coca-Cola produces over 100 different types of soft drinks all across the world, and in the tasting room you get to try them ALL.
-The drinks are in sofa fountains grouped by continent.
-Some drinks were a little gross in my opinion.
-Others were amazing and made me wish Coca-Cola would import them to the U.S. Either way, it’s definitely worth trying all of the drinks in the tasting room.
+The drinks are in soda fountains grouped by continent.
+Some drinks were a little gross in my humble opinion while others were amazing and made me wish Coca-Cola would import them to the U.S. Either way, it’s definitely worth trying all of the drinks in the tasting room.
 Just make sure you don’t completely fill up your tasting cup for every drink.
 You’ll never get through them all that way.